-The non-funding employers (employers of contributors in the Police, Armed Forces, Prison Service, and the core public service) are required to budget for the superannuation contributions as if such contributions were payable to the Fund.
+The non-funding employers (employers of contributors in the Police, Armed Forces, Prisons Service, and the core public service) are required to budget for the superannuation contributions as if such contributions were payable to the Fund.
+These contribution rates do not include an allowance for a share of expenses as this is paid directly.
 As with the last valuation, I have used the same assumptions for non-funding and funding employers.